TheAlpher/SpaceX-Schedule/README.md

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+## Resolution

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+All Styling specifications were followed as per Figma document.
+The Application has been styled according to the given dimension - 1440 x 1024

 ##  UI Frameworks

-Bootstrap
+- Bootstrap
-Material-UI
+- Material-UI
-React-day-picker (for duration filter date selectors)
+- React-day-picker (for duration filter date selectors)

 ## Http Request library

-Axios
+- Axios

 ## Date Time Object Formatting library

-Moment
+- Moment